A Douglas-Rachford Splitting Method for Solving Monotone Variational Inequalities in Linear-quadratic Dynamic Games: Numerical Experiments

 The constraints include the safety distance and the speed constraints, as well as an input box constraint:

 The state and input weight matrices are $Q_i=I_n$, $R_i = 1$.
 We observe in Figure \ref{fig:simulation_result} that all vehicles achieve the desired reference speed and distance, while satisfying the constraints.
-An animation of the simulated scenario is available as supplementary material, where it is observed that the vehicles safely complete the maneuver. {We illustrate some extracted frames of the animation in Figure \ref{fig:frame_simulation}.} At each time $t$, we apply the Douglas-Rachford iteration in \eqref{DR-affineVI}, warm-started at the ``shifted'' input sequence
+An animation of the simulated scenario is available at the provided link, where it is observed that the vehicles safely complete the maneuver. {We illustrate some extracted frames of the animation in Figure \ref{fig:frame_simulation}.} At each time-step, we apply the Douglas-Rachford iteration in \eqref{DR-affineVI}, warm-started at the ``shifted'' input sequence

-where $\bu^*(t-1)$ is the solution to $\mc P_2(x[t-1])$, $x[t]$ is the state system at time $t$, and $x^*_T = \phi(T, x[t], \bu^*(t))$. {Figure \ref{fig:simulation_result_convergence} illustrates the computational efficacy of the splitting method \eqref{DR-affineVI} with the considered setup in \eqref{eq:example_matrix_splitting}.
-As shown, the number of iterations required to converge to the solution of $\mc P_2(x[t])$ decreases with the evolution of the system, and we speculate that this is due to the good warm-start.
-Eventually, the algorithm converges in a single iteration: This happens when the shifted sequence coincides with the solution to $\mc P_2(x[t])$, and in view of {Proposition} \ref{lem: inactive cons}, this is the case within the terminal set $\X_f$.} We consider that the algorithm has converged when \( r_k \leq 10^{-3} \), where \( r_k \) is the natural residual at iteration \( k \) of the iterative method \eqref{DR-affineVI} \cite[\S 6.2.1]{facchinei2003finite}.\\ Note that, for comparison purpose, we also use the PGD algorithm (known as a forward-backward splitting algorithm), the most used method in control applications \cite{benenati2024linear,huang2023unified,franci2020game,belgioioso2021semi}, to solve the corresponding VI ($\mathcal{P}_2(x[t])$) in a receding-horizon control architecture under the same setup.
-Figure \ref{fig:simulation_result_convergence} also shows the number of iterations PGD requires to converge to the solution of $\mathcal{P}_2(x[t])$, which is substantially larger compared to our proposed iterative method in \eqref{DR-affineVI} at the initial time steps, until we reach a neighborhood of the solutions, where the constraints are not active and convergence occurs in only one iteration ({Proposition} \ref{lem: inactive cons}).
+where $\bu^*$ is the solution to \eqref{eq:def_P2}, where the initial state $x_0$ is substituted with the current state of the system, and $x^*_T = \phi(T, x[t], \bu^*(t))$. {Figures \ref{fig:simulation_result_convergence} and \ref{fig:time_convergence} illustrate that the proposed method is significantly more computationally efficient than the Forward-Backward splitting method \cite{facchinei2003finite} and the ADMM-inspired method proposed in \cite{min_admm-iclqg_2025}, both in terms of the number of convergence iterations and the computational time.
+We note that the speed-up due to the warm-start is not available for the ADMM method.
+This is because the ADMM algorithm disregards the warm-start and, as a first step, moves the solution estimate to the one of a regularized unconstrained game.
+As shown, the number of iterations required to converge to the solution decreases with the evolution of the system, and we speculate that this is due to the system state converging towards the set $\mathbb{X}_f$, where the warm-start coincides with the solution to \eqref{eq:def_P2}, in view of {Proposition} \ref{lem: inactive cons}.} We consider that the algorithm has converged when \( r_k \leq 10^{-3} \), where \( r_k \) is the natural residual at iteration \( k \) of the iterative method \eqref{DR-affineVI} \cite[\S 6.2.1]{facchinei2003finite}.